soundxyz/sdk/.changeset/orange-carpets-try.md

 '@soundxyz/sdk': patch
 ---

-Make apiKey optional but MissingApiKey error is thrown when is required is not specified
+Make apiKey optional but MissingApiKey error is thrown when is required and it's not specified